SchoolOfCode/week-7-hackathon-cookiemonsters/README.md

 \
 ```"homepage": <UserName>.github.io/<RepoName>```\
 \
-and the commands to add gh-pages branch to the repo which we could use as the file for ghpages to launch from.
+and the commands to add a 'gh-pages' branch to the repo, which we could use as the file for ghpages to launch from.

 ```"scripts": {
        ...